sa-express-news/longform-story-template/README.md

   </div>
 );
 ```
 Change those last three links to the URL of your story.
-Then run the update process: `gulp`, `npm run start` to test the changes, commit the changes to GitHub, `npm run build` to create new files, upload to S3, update the freeform, make sure all is well with the section preview.
+Then run the update process: `npm run start` to test the changes, commit the changes to GitHub, `npm run build` to create new files, upload to S3, update the freeform, make sure all is well with the section preview.

 ### Adding the Story to the Home Page ###